hisakatha/ipd_analysis_on_ce11rel606/README.md

-In this directory, scripts for analyses with references sequences of C. elegans ce11 and E. coli REL606 are located.
+In this directory, scripts for analyses with reference sequences of C. elegans ce11 and E. coli REL606 are located.

 # how to use